slaufmann/binmagine/README.md

 ## Functionality

-This python script takes a given file and reads it as binary data.
+This python program takes a given file and reads it as binary data.
 Every byte of data that is read from the file is converted into a value between 0 and 255 to represent the grayscale value.
 Byte by byte the given file is read and a grayscale pixel image is produced and later saved to disk.